4 Tips to help you create PHP console tools

 Command options to use when you want to quickly check only specific code

-may suddenly have small questions, such as what form the execution results will be returned in, or whether writing it this way will result in an error.
-In this article,
+might occasionally have small questions, such as what format the execution result will take or whether a particular way of writing the code will cause an error.

-we will introduce the PHP option "-r" that you can quickly try in such cases.
+In such cases, I'd like to introduce the PHP option "-r" that you can quickly try out.

 For example, let's say you want to change permissions.

-You can quickly change it with the chmod function, but if you want to test it, you don't have to bother writing test code.
-You can write PHP code directly in the command line
+You can quickly change them with the chmod function, but if you want to test if it works, you don't have to write test code; you can write PHP code directly in the command line.
+What I

 php -r "chmod('/path/to/hoge', 777)" # You can see the results immediately with the ls command!

-I intended to write it like chmod 777 /path/to/hoge, but the permissions were not actually changed.
+I intended to write it in a way that was similar to `chmod 777 /path/to/hoge`, but the permissions weren't actually changed.
+I'm

 Edit the file → Save → Go to console → Run the php file → (´・ω・`)